rackerlabs/support-how-to/content/rackconnect/Add authorized users in the RackConnect Management Interface.md

 On the RackConnect **User List** page, you can view active or invited users and create or deactivate users.
+   **Note:** You wil also see Inactive users and Invited Users listed.
+   - Inactive user has not been invited.
+   - Invited user has been sent activation information and is in a pending type of status.

 ###Create a new user